Zain Qureshi: Political career

-Qureshi was elected to the National Assembly of Pakistan from Constituency NA-157 (Multan-IV) as a candidate of Pakistan Tehreek-e-Insaf (PTI) in 2018 Pakistani general election.
+Qureshi was elected to the National Assembly of Pakistan from Constituency NA-157 (Multan-IV) as a candidate of the Pakistan Tehreek-e-Insaf (PTI) in the 2018 Pakistani general election.

-On 27 September 2018, Prime Minister Imran Khan appointed him as Federal Parliamentary Secretary for Finance.
+On 27 September 2018, Prime Minister Imran Khan appointed him as Federal Minister for Finance.
 He served till 10 April 2022, when he resigned from the assembly alongside other PTI members.

-He was elected to the Provincial Assmebly of Punjab from Constituency PP-217 (Multan-VII) as a candidate of PTI in the 2022 Punjab provincial by-election.
+He was elected to the Provincial Assembly of Punjab from PP-218 Multan-VI as a candidate of the PTI in the 2022 Punjab provincial by-election.
 He took oath on 18 July 2022.

+He was re-elected to the National Assembly from NA-150 Multan-III as an independent candidate supported by PTI in the 2024 Pakistani general election.
+He received 126,775 votes and defeated Javed Akhtar, a candidate of Pakistan Muslim League (N) (PML(N)).

 Professional career

 In 2009, Qureshi interned as a legislative fellow in the office of U.S. Senator John Kerry.
 Following his time in the United States, he worked as a relationship manager at MCB Bank from 2009 to 2012.

 Personal life

-Qureshi is the son of Pakistani foreign minister Shah Mahmood Qureshi.
+Qureshi is the son of a former Pakistani foreign minister Shah Mahmood Qureshi.